 “The first symptom is a deep reddening beneath the eyes.
 After a week or two, it begins to affect a person’s behavior.
 Depending on their temperament, they become anything from angry to murderous.
 Once the reddening fades, a few regain their original demeanor.
 There are many, however, who remain brutish.”

 “A catch-all term for creatures, entities, and spirits.
 Non-humans.”

 “There must have been some who didn’t get it.
-I mean, if it acts anything like a virus, then—”
+I mean, if it’s anything like a virus—”